Filed Date: June 27, 2022

 Clearinghouse coding complete

-This case is about Louisiana's abortion "trigger law," which had been enacted in 2006 in anticipation of the U.S. Supreme Court overturning Roe v.
+This case is about Louisiana's three abortion "trigger" laws which had been enacted in 2006 and in 2022 in anticipation of the U.S. Supreme Court overturning Roe v.
 Wade.
 Three days after the Supreme Court issued its decision in Dobbs v.
 Jackson Women's Health Organization, the Center for Reproductive Rights sued, on behalf of June Medical Services (d.b.a.
 Hope Medical Group for Women), the state in the Civil District Court for the Parish of Orleans in the State of Louisiana on June 27, 2022, claiming Louisiana's trigger laws were unconstitutionally vague.
 Plaintiffs sought (1) injunctive relief in the form of a temporary restraining order and then a preliminary and permanent injunction prohibiting Defendants from implementing or enforcing the trigger bans, and (2) attorney fees and costs.
 This case was assigned to Judge Robin M. Giarrusso and then transferred to Judge Donald Johnson of the Louisiana District Court for East Baton Rouge Parish.

 The same day the petition was filed, the Court granted a temporary restraining order blocking enforcement of the Louisiana law and set a show cause hearing for July 8, 2022.
 In response, on July 1, 2022, the Defendants appealed to the Louisiana Supreme Court to dissolve the temporary restraining orders and stay a preliminary injunction until the appellate court considers whether Plaintiffs had even brought a sufficient constitutional challenge to the three Louisiana statutes in the first place.
 On July 6, 2022, the Louisiana Supreme Court denied the stay, declining to exercise its plenary supervisory jurisdiction at this preliminary stage of proceedings.